owen-m1ller/vegetarian_protein_analysis/README.md

 ## Introduction

-With the rise of the internet, it was natural that many people would shift away from cookbooks and classes to webpages where anyone can find a recipe for whatever they're craving in minutes.
+With the rise of the internet, it's natural that many people have shifted away from cookbooks and classes to webpages where anyone can find a recipe for whatever they're craving in minutes.

 Websites like food.com (where these datasets were scraped from by